matthias-samwald/find-me-evidence/README.md

 ###Fetching and indexing Wikipedia

 1.  optional (get a free [API key](https://translate.yandex.com/developers/) and store it in the property file `config.php`)

+    *  If a new list of MeSH Descriptors (preferred terms only) is available at [http://www.nlm.nih.gov/mesh/filelist.html](http://www.nlm.nih.gov/mesh/filelist.html) download the list to the wikipedia folder an run `generate_new_english_terms.sh mshd20XX.txt`

     *  Run `wikipedia_create_list_of_relevant_articles.php`

+    *  Run `wikipedia_remove_duplicates.php` to remove duplicate IDs

     *  Run `wikipedia_langlinks_translate_de.php` to use the Wikipedia langlink as the german translation of the article